zconnect-iot/zconnect-iot.github.io/index.md

 ### Frontend Framework

-The ZConnect front-end libraries, built in React, enable extremely fast development of web interfaces and apps.
+The ZConnect front-end libraries, built with React and Redux to enable extremely fast development of web interfaces and apps

-**zconnect-js** provides core functionality for use across React and React Native applications. **zconnect-web** is a flexible and powerful collection of React components for quickly building UIs.
+- **zconnect-js** provides core functionality for use across React and React Native applications
+- **zconnect-web** is a flexible and powerful collection of React components for quickly building UIs.

 </div>
 <a class="btn">Learn more</a>